shahinam2/Inline-Block-vs-Grid/README.md

 # 2nd-center-image
-Inline-Block exercise to make a nav and grid to center image
+Using Inline-Block and Grid to create a nav and center an image